 Das Baby wimmert, weil es hungrig ist.
 (The baby whimpers because it’s hungry.)

 As funny as false friends can be, we also know they confuse and frustrate many German language learners, but don’t lose hope!
 You can do this, and we can help.
-With qualified, compassionate teachers like the ones we have at INNES and Dr. Phil´s you’ll be well-equipped to face language pitfalls like these false friends.
+With qualified, compassionate teachers like the ones we have at INNES and Dr. Mitar´s you’ll be well-equipped to face language pitfalls like these false friends.

 Come across other funny false friends?
 Let us know in the comments below, and be sure to hit subscribe to get alerts about our latest tips for tackling this beautifully complex language.